junder873/WRDSMerger.jl/README.md

 ...
 ```

+### ODBC vs LibPQ

+The two largest packages I am aware of for connecting to a Postgres database in Lulia are [ODBC.jl](https://github.com/JuliaDatabases/ODBC.jl) and [LibPQ.jl](https://github.com/invenia/LibPQ.jl).
+Both of these have various advantages.

+Starting with LibPQ, adding LibPQ to your project is the full installation process.
+To use ODBC, an extra driver, with extra setup, needs to occur before use.
+In addition, as far as I can tell, LibPQ does not have a limit on length of query.
+Some functions in this package (such as `crsp_data`) create exceptionally long queries to reduce the total amount of data downloaded, which LibPQ handles easily.

+For ODBC, it is considerably faster at converting data to a DataFrame.
+For example, downloading the full CRSP Stockfile (`crsp.dsf`, which includes returns for every stock for each day and is about 100 million rows), takes about 4 minutes to download and make into a DataFrame with ODBC on a gigabit connection.
+LibPQ takes about 24 minutes.
+Most of this difference appears to be type instability while converting the LibPQ result to a DataFrame, since the initial LibPQ result only takes a minute and `@time` reports 80% garbage collection time.
+ODBC also stores your password separately (in the driver settings) making it a little easier to share a project without compromising your password.

 ## Links Between WRDS Identifiers

 A common task is linking two tables in WRDS.
 The most common identifiers are Permno (used in CRSP datasets), Cusip (used in a variety of datasets, and its historical version, NCusip), GVKey (Compustat datasets), and IBES Tickers (used in IBES).
 This package provides the function `link_identifiers` to link between these different identifiers (CIK and normal Tickers as well).
 It also provides a number of types to make it clear what identifier is being used.
 Most of these links (the only exception I know of is GVKey and CIK) are only valid for a specific range of dates.
 Therefore, you would pass the function some a vector of the initial type, vector of dates, and the types that you want to link to.